Mission

 Executive Assistant to Patrick Holden

-Rebecca provides day to day support to SFT’s Founder and CEO, Patrick.
+Rebecca provides support to SFT’s Founder and CEO, Patrick.

-She comes from a hill farm in rural Mid Wales which has been in her family for over 4 generations.
+She was brought up on a hill farm in rural Mid Wales which has been in her family for over 4 generations.
 She has a passion for nature, conservation and the great outdoors which has led to her spending time living and working in both New Zealand and Canada.
-She studied Countryside Management at Bishop Burton College and regularly volunteers with her local wildlife trust.